 The park was created as a symbol of the close relationship between the US and Canada in 1964, and this slice of New Brunswick became a part of the United State’s heritage, honoring the man who spent more time as president than any other in history.

 Tea with Eleanor

 At the Roosevelt Campobello International Park, Eleanor’s amazing life story is shared, twice a day, by two women who have come to love the memory of this gallant and heroic woman.

-Over bottomless cups of Orange Pekoe tea and ginger cookies, we heard Debbie Newman and Carolyn Mitchell reveal the interesting story of how Eleanor felt about the island, and the history that comes when you marry a future 3-term president of the United States.
-Read more about Tea with Eleanor.
+Over bottomless cups of Orange Pekoe tea and ginger cookies, we heard Debbie Newman and Carolyn Mitchell reveal the interesting story of how Eleanor felt about the island and the history that comes when you marry a future 3-term president of the United States.

 Though FDR loved their family’s New Brunswick island summer home, he didn’t return regularly after he was struck down by polio in one of the upstairs bedrooms of the Red Cottage in 1921.
 But Eleanor returned frequently, and the free two-hour talk all about Eleanor at the park is highly recommended–reservations are a must.